Version 2.6: 8 Jun 2020

 Version 3.1: 2 March 2021

-For those of us that love Nebo and wanted all their documents in the app, this might just do the trick.
+For those of us that love Nebo and wanted all our documents in the app, this might just do the trick.
 You now get a highlighter for annotating your PDFs.
 It has six fixed sizes and uses the same colours as your pen tool.
-Your highlighter goes behind your text, which is not the most ideal highlighting option.
+Your highlighter goes in front of your text, which is not the most ideal highlighting option.
 Highlighters behind text look better because they make your notes pop out.

 You can now annotate your documents with your pen tool.
 The lasso tool can help you move items around, but you can’t resize or rotate them.
 You can zoom in on your document to add more information to the page.
 The app doesn’t have a wide zooming range though.
 The eraser can now erase per stroke and per pixel (labelled Precise) and it comes in six fixed sizes.

 When you export your annotated PDFs, the app doesn’t convert your annotations to text.
 We feel like most people wanted this annotation feature so they could convert their annotations to text.
 That is a technology we haven’t seen anywhere yet, and we doubt we’ll be seeing it anytime soon.
 But hey, we could be pleasantly surprised.